 Application deadlines for Fall and Spring matriculation can be found here: http://www.bu.edu/sth/admissions/application-process/deadlines-for-applications/

 If you have any questions about the deadlines, please be in touch with the Admissions Office (firstname.lastname@example.org), 617-353-3036, or username “sthadmis” on Skype for a live chat when we are online.

-Master’s applicants to the School of Theology DO NOT have to submit GRE scores.
-This includes applicants to the Master of Divinity, Master of Sacred Music, Master of Theological Studies, and Master of Sacred Theology degree programs.
+Master’s applicants and professional doctoral applicants to the School of Theology DO NOT have to submit GRE scores.
+This includes applicants to the Master of Divinity, Master of Sacred Music, Master of Theological Studies, Master of Sacred Theology, and Doctor of Ministry degree programs.

 The personal statement requirements are different for master’s-level and doctoral-level applicants.
 Master’s-level applicants are asked to provide a 500-word personal statement describing and reflecting on their life journeys and vocational directions.
 In addition, they are asked for a 500-word essay on a favorite book or movie and how it is meaningful to them.

 Doctoral-level applicants are asked to provide a 2000-word personal statement describing their goals in undertaking doctoral study, proposal of their research interests, and description of how their life experiences have prepared them for doctoral research.

 Applicants who are not currently involved in a faith tradition, or who have not had a recent church home, are welcome to replace their “clergy letter” with a letter of reference from someone other than a pastor who can speak to the applicant’s leadership ability and ethical character.
 One’s faith tradition, or lack thereof, does not have a negative bearing on admission to the School.

 Can I be of a different faith and still come to the Boston University School of Theology?
 Is it a Christian seminary?